fawadmalik/notes_and_ideas/article-1/stashed/Enhance createLead.js with JSON Model for Lead Object.md

 1. **Dynamic Input**: Lead creation data is sourced from a JSON model, making it easy to update.
 2. **Comprehensive Workflow**: Includes lead creation, retrieval, and saving details for audit or testing purposes.
 3. **User-Friendly**: Provides clear error messages and guidance if files are missing or misconfigured.

-Let me know if you need further enhancements!